Sustainability / Governance Corporate Compliance

 We have established and publicly disclosed rules to protect those reporting or requesting consultation through the Compliance Help Line, including ① protecting personal information and privacy, ② prohibiting unfavorable treatment (prohibition of retaliation) for having reported or sought consultation, and ③ informing of survey results.

-There is also a help line for officers and employees at Group companies to report to and seek consultation from Daicel, as well as a Web-based help lines service accessible to both internal and external personnel.
+In addition, there is a Web-based help lines service accessible to both internal and external personnel.
 These services provide a means to report and seek consultation for a greater number of stakeholders that include customers, suppliers, partner company employees, retirees, and community residents.

 Compliance Help Line